 - The small incision from your catheter becomes red or painful, or yellow or green discharge is draining from it.

 - You have chest pain or shortness of breath that does not go away with rest.

 - You have dizziness, fainting, or you are very tired.

 - You are coughing up blood or yellow or green mucus.

 - You have chills or a fever over 101°F (38.3°C).

-Carotid angioplasty and stenting - discharge; CAS - discharge; Endarterectomy - carotid artery - discharge; Angioplasty - carotid artery - discharge
+Carotid angioplasty and stenting - discharge; CAS - discharge; Angioplasty of the carotid artery - discharge